sujeet4github/MyLangUtils/LangRuby/effectiveRubyBook/README.md

 Use group_by, reduce and each_with_object
 ###17.5
 Implement your own enumerable
+	standard library module Enumerable - to be included/extended by any class/object reqires implementation of #each(&block) which calls the block with each successive element of the collection

 ##18
 Prefer lambda instead of proc
+ for anonymous callable

 ##19
 Use Symbol#to_proc when appropriate
+	symbol -> &
+	e.g. a.map { |i| i.even? }  is equivalent to a.map(&:even?)

 ##20
 Use #method to pass instance methods as callables
+	This will not work if the class already defines a method called method this is very common for http libraries

 ##21
 Use {} for blocks that return and do..end for blocks that mutate